lz2510/Tech/project.md

 1. MongoDB, store interface log.
 1. kubernetes manage container docker and scale up application.
 It’s maintained by operation team.
 1. gitlab CI, deploy to production after merging to master branch.

+# Big challenge in project

+### Updating inventory to platform takes a few hours.

+We change to use Kafka.
+Serval instances with same group id to consumer the inventory to update to platform.It enhance the performance to with 1 hour.